the-frey/docker_utils/README.md

     default_user: 'deploy' # the user to execute commands as on the server - default shown

-## Docker Config Yml Example
+## Docker Config YAML Example

 Write your container manifest in the order you want them deployed.
+The first key _must_ be a number, as per the example below.

 ### Options